KnowledgeLinks/introduction-to-bibcat/pages/marc2bibframe2.md

 &lt;http://id.loc.gov/vocabulary/relators/ctb&gt; a bf:Role .</code></pre>

-## Next: Uing RDF Mapping Language
+## Next: Using RDF Mapping Language

 In the next series of topics, we will introduce the [RDF Mapping Language](/topic/rdf-mapping) and show how using `bibcat.rml`, we can convert a [simplified BIBFRAME 2.0](/topic/filtering-bibframe)